wso2/docs-is/en/docs/using-wso2-identity-server/managing-User-Attributes.md

 The following topics provide instructions on how to manage user attributes in the Identity Server.

--   [Managing the attributes of a user](#ManagingUserAttributes-Managingtheattributesofauser)
--   [Claim mapping when using multiple user stores](#ManagingUserAttributes-Claimmappingwhenusingmultipleuserstores)
--   [Writing custom
-    attributes](#ManagingUserAttributes-Writingcustomattributes)
--   [Authentication using multiple attributes](#ManagingUserAttributes-Authenticationusingmultipleattributes)
--   [Customizing the claim for the user attribute](#ManagingUserAttributes-Customizingtheclaimfortheuserattribute)

 ### Managing the attributes of a user

 The following are the three main ways to view, add, edit and delete